parkcoj/Intro-to-NCBI-Cloud-Computing/index.md

 ## Mapping Reads with MagicBLAST

 We can (finally) run MagicBLAST to align some reads!
 We just need two pieces of information to run the program.
-A.	The reference sequence – Solved with Step 1
+A.	The reference sequence – _Will be solved with Step 1 below_
-B.	The accession numbers for our reads – Solved with Step 2
+B.	The accession numbers for our reads – _Will be solved with Step 2 below_

 1)	Based on the information from the manuscript, we know that the deleted region in the genome is on Chromosome 7.
 In NCBI, the accession number for this sequence is **NC_000007** so we can download this sequence to our remote computer and use it as the reference sequence for our alignment.
 Download the sequence using the following command.